-TIP evaluates the concrete quality of the entire cross section, including outside the reinforcing cage, along the entire length of the shaft, without length limitations.
+TIP evaluates the concrete quality of the entire cross section, including outside the reinforcing cage, along the entire length of the shaft.
 TIP measurements may be used to pinpoint areas of concern, estimate the actual shape of the pile and determine the concrete cover and/or position of the reinforcement in the shaft.

-The TIP Thermal Integrity Profiling System consists of cable strings fitted with a series of thermal sensors spaced at every 300 mm which are mounted along the length of the reinforcing cage.
+The TIP Thermal Integrity Profiling System consists of expendable cable strings fitted with a series of thermal sensors spaced at every 300 mm which are mounted along the length of the reinforcing cage.
 The minimum number of vertical cables to be installed is determined by the foundation size (ASTM D7949).
 A Thermal Acquisition Port (TAP) is connected to the string at ground level after concreting and collects the data from each wire.
 The TAP automatically samples data from each embedded Thermal Sensor at user selected time intervals, typically 15 minutes, until after the peak concrete temperature is reached usually around 3 to 5 days.

 The data from the thermal strings is collated from the TAP units and sent to the Cloud via the TAG (Thermal Aggregator) system allowing the data to be viewed live as the concrete cures.
-If anomalies are detected during the logging period, the data can be analysed immediately allowing early assessment.
+If anomalies are detected during the logging period, the data can be analysed immediately allowing early assessment unlike other integrity test methods complete interpretation of the pile integrity.